-Shakshuka is commonly believed to have originated in North Africa (possibly Tunisia, Libya, Algeria or Morroco) and can be loosely translated to “mixture” or “mishmash” in certain Arabic dialects.
+Shakshuka merguez is a riff on classic shakshuka, specifically the one that commonly believed to have originated in North Africa (possibly Tunisia, Libya, Algeria or Morroco).
+Shakshuka can be loosely translated to “mixture” or “mishmash” in certain Arabic dialects.
 In it’s most basic capacity, Shakshuka is nothing more than eggs poached in a tomato sauce.

 Yet this humble dish is anything but simple and resists singularity.
 It begs to be played with.
 Be it in terms of flavour, texture, or technique.
 Shakshuka is a dish for the people, by the people.
 ALL PEOPLE.
 And anyone that tells you otherwise is holding onto something that likely isn’t theirs to begin with.